kudos/node-passwords/README.md

 Just `npm install passwords`.

-If you want to run the tests, use `npm install passwords --dev` and then run `npm test`.
+If you want to run the tests, use `npm install passwords --development` and then run `npm test`.

 ## Usage